-The HOBY New York West Seminar was held June 2-4, 2017, at the University of Rochester.
-Information about our 2018 seminar will be available in the fall.
+The 2018 HOBY New York West Seminar will be held June 1-3, 2018 at the University of Rochester.

 Endorsed by such respected educational organizations as the American Association of School Administrators, National Association of Secondary School Principals, National Parents Teachers Association, Council of Chief State School Officers, National School Boards Association and America’s Promise, HOBY has been an acclaimed youth leadership program since its inception in 1958.
 Its unique youth leadership development programs are designed to prepare youth to become effective, ethical leaders in their homes, schools, workplaces and communities.

 Don’t let your students miss out on this valuable program that has educated and motivated more than 400,000 high school students!
 HOBY is confident that you know at least one 10th grader with demonstrated or potential leadership skills.
 Show your students that you care and that you will invest in their futures.
 To register a sophomore for the New York West Seminar, please click here.